stuarthayhurst/kernel-notify/README.md

 # kernel-notify
-A program to fetch the latest kernel version on login and notify users if their kernel is no longer the latest The program will work until kernel 99.99.99 is released, when it will need a minor patch
+A program to fetch the latest kernel version on login and notify users if their kernel is no longer the latest The program will work until kernel 99.99.99 is released, when it will need a minor patch (Almost never)

 ## Installation:
  * Run `install.sh` to make the program start on login and use an icon